VictorCazanave/svg-maps/packages/indonesia/README.md

 # 🇮🇩 Indonesia

-Contains all the states and union territories of Indonesia:
+Contains all the province of Indonesia:
 * Aceh
 * Bali
 * Bangka Belitung Islands